Follow

 Race Day – Start

-With the summer heat and heavy sweating, I stayed on top of my hydration and electrolyte intake in the days leading up to the race.
-For race week, khichdi became my go-to dinner for those extra carbs.
-On race day morning, I switched things up and had oatmeal for breakfast.
-I drove to the nearest metro station to catch the first train to the start line with my training group, but to my surprise, the train was packed.
-I had a Marten drink mix on the way to stay energized.
+With the summer heat and intense sweating, I made hydration and electrolyte intake a top priority in the days leading up to the race.
+Throughout race week, khichdi became my go-to dinner, providing the extra carbs needed for endurance.
+On race day morning, I switched things up with a nutritious oatmeal breakfast.
+To reach the start line, I drove to the nearest metro station, planning to catch the first train with my training group—only to be surprised by a packed train.
+To stay energized, I had a Marten drink mix on the way, ensuring I was ready to perform at my best.

 Race Day – During

-Getting started was smooth, but the new location at RSI Cricket Ground felt a bit cramped, leaving little room for a proper warm-up.
-As a result, I had to cut my warm-up short.
+The race kicked off smoothly, but the new venue at RSI Cricket Ground felt cramped, leaving little space for a proper warm-up.
+As a result, I had to cut my warm-up short and adjust accordingly.

-For my race, I divided it into 4 segments based on the terrain.
-My pacing plan was to start conservatively for the first 3 kilometers (~4:20-4:23 min/km), then push the pace under 4:12 min/km on the downhills, and maintain around 4:15-4:18 min/km on the flatter sections.
+For my race strategy, I broke the 10K into four segments, each based on terrain variations.
+My pacing plan was to start conservatively for the first 3 km (~4:20-4:23 min/km), then increase speed to under 4:12 min/km on the downhill stretches.
+On the flatter sections, I aimed to maintain a steady pace of 4:15-4:18 min/km, ensuring a well-balanced effort throughout.

 Start – First 3 kilometers: